coq/coq/doc/sphinx/language/core/modules.rst

 .. attr:: export

-   The :attr:`export` attribute makes the effect of the command persist when the section is closed and applies the effect when the module containing the command is imported.
+   This :term:`attribute` makes the effect of the command persist when the section is closed and applies the effect when the module containing the command is imported.